Public areas of airports seen as most vulnerable to attack

-ATLANTA (AP) — ATLANTA — In a post-9/11 world, American airports have taken all sorts of steps to keep travelers safe.
+ATLANTA (AP) — In a post-9/11 world, American airports have taken all sorts of steps to keep travelers safe.
 But significant vulnerabilities remain.

 The attack that killed five people Friday at the Fort Lauderdale airport raised concerns about how to further protect travelers and what place firearms have in U.S. airports.